Silidrone/ai-taggame/README.md

 # ai-taggame: Reinforcement Learning Agent for a 2D Tag Game

-An AI agent that learns to play an evader in a 2D tag game environment using reinforcement learning.
-The agent uses a neural network to learn optimal evasion strategies, successfully avoiding capture through intelligent movement and spatial awareness.
+AI agent that learns an evasion behavior through Deep Q-Networks.
+The agent employs deep Q-learning with prioritized experience replay, target networks, n-step returns, and adaptive learning rate scheduling to develop optimal evasion strategies.

-Built on top of an extensible reinforcement learning framework designed to work with any MDP (Markov Decision Process) environment.
+Built on top of a custom extensible reinforcement learning framework designed to work with any MDP (Markov Decision Process) environment.

 ## Architecture

+The agent uses Deep Q-Network (DQN) with several advanced techniques:

+- **Deep Q-Learning**: Neural network function approximation with target networks for stable training
+- **Prioritized Experience Replay (PER)**: Efficient sampling of important experiences using TD-error priorities
+- **N-Step Returns**: Multi-step bootstrapping for improved sample efficiency
+- **Adaptive Learning Rate**: PyTorch schedulers that adjust learning rate based on performance
+- **Enhanced Action Space**: Fine-grained directional control for precise movement
+- **Enhanced Feature Engineering**: Spatial features including wall distances and opponent vector

-The agent uses Q-learning reinforcement learning algorithm with neural network function approximation.
-The RL framework models MDP environments and is designed to be extensible, any environment that implements the MDP interface can work with the RL algorithms.
+The RL framework models MDP environments and is designed to be extensible.
+Any environment implementing the MDP interface can work with the RL algorithms.
 The tag game environment is implemented in Python using Pygame for rendering and physics.

 ## Environment and Episode Structure

 The tag game environment operates on a simple episode structure where each episode represents a complete round of the game.
 An episode begins when both the tagger and the evader (our RL agent) are placed at random positions on the game field.
-During the episode, the RL agent attempts to avoid being tagged by the tagger while the tagger pursues the agent.
+During the episode, the RL agent attempts to avoid being tagged by the tagger, which follows a deterministic algorithm that chases our agent.

 When the RL agent gets tagged, the episode terminates and the environment automatically resets both players to new random positions to begin the next episode.
 This reset mechanism ensures that each episode starts from a fresh state, preventing the agent from becoming overly specialized to specific starting positions and encouraging it to learn general evasion strategies that work from any initial configuration.

 ## Development History

-This framework was originally built as part of the [ai-from-scratch](https://github.com/Silidrone/ai-from-scratch) repository in C++, where the neural network was implemented from scratch with custom backpropagation.
-The original C++ version worked with an environment that the agent communicated with over sockets, a 2D tag game written in Java that handled the game physics and rendering.
+This framework was originally built in C++ with a custom neural network implementation featuring hand-written backpropagation.
+The original C++ version communicated with a 2D tag game environment written in Java over sockets.
+The RL framework was later ported to Python with PyTorch replacing the custom neural network implementation to achieve more efficient environment integration, more efficient neural networks, and access to many different capabilities.

-The RL framework code was ported from C++ to Python, while the neural network component now uses PyTorch instead of the custom C++ implementation.
-The motivation for this Python port was to compare performance between custom neural network implementations and a high-end library like PyTorch.

 ## Data Management